 If the accused student and the Student Conduct Administrator do not request a hearing, the interim suspension remains in effect.

 During an interim suspension, students shall be denied access to the campus (including classes), and shall be denied access to electronic services of the College, such as Telecourses, Internet or other Distance Learning activities, e-mail, and/or all other College activities or privileges for which the student might otherwise be eligible.
-Continued use of such services without the express permission of the Director of Student Development, or designee, shall be considered a further and additional violation of the Code of Conduct.
+Continued use of such services without the express permission of the Director of Student Engagement, or designee, shall be considered a further and additional violation of the Code of Conduct.

 Charging a Student with Misconduct

 Any student or College Official may file a complaint of misconduct against a student.
-The complaint(s) of misconduct shall be submitted, in writing, to the Director of Student Development, or designee, within ten (10) workdays of the point at which the alleged misconduct occurred or within ten (10) workdays of the point at which the alleged misconduct could reasonably have been known to occur.
-An Incident Report submitted by Campus Safety/Security officers to the Director of Student Development, or designee, can be a written complaint of misconduct.
+The complaint(s) of misconduct shall be submitted, in writing, to the Director of Student Engagement, or designee, within ten (10) workdays of the point at which the alleged misconduct occurred or within ten (10) workdays of the point at which the alleged misconduct could reasonably have been known to occur.
+An Incident Report submitted by Campus Safety/Security officers to the Director of Student Engagement, or designee, can be a written complaint of misconduct.

 The Student Conduct Administrator may seek to resolve disputes through arbitration or mediation.